Tree-Ring Society

 Agenda*

-1 - Friday, May 16 Travel Day.
-Evening introductions.
-Group introductions.
+1 - Fri, May 22: Travel Day.
+Introductions.
 Split into groups.

 *This is a tentative schedule.

-Each group will develop and deliver a presentation to all of the field school participants.
+Deliverables - Each group will develop and deliver a presentation to all of the fieldweek participants.

 Websites